global::spf

 fn check_raw() -> Map

-WARNING: Low level API, use spf::check
+WARNING: Low level API, use `spf::check` instead if you do not need

 Check spf record following the Sender Policy Framework (RFC 7208). see https://datatracker.ietf.org/doc/html/rfc7208